 Why Your Body Wants Standard Time

-Recently, while speaking about productivity, I mentioned that daylight saving time affects workplace performance and how as managers they needed to keep this in mind since we are coming up on another time change.
+Recently, while speaking about productivity, I mentioned that daylight saving time affects workplace performance and that, as managers, we needed to keep this in mind as we approach another time change.
 A perplexed audience member asked, “Weren’t we getting rid of this practice?”

 Sadly, no. Daylight Saving Time will begin again on Sunday, March 9, 2025, at 2:00 AM local time.
-This happening despite nearly two-thirds of Americans wanting to eliminate these time changes, and only 16% preferring the current system.
-The reason for people not liking these time changes goes far beyond inconvenience.
+This is happening despite nearly two-thirds of Americans wanting to eliminate these time changes, and only 16% preferring the current system.
+The reason people don’t like these time changes goes far beyond inconvenience.
 Research shows these twice-yearly shifts undermine workplace performance and public health in profound ways.

 The Science: Why Time Changes Hurt Us

 Our circadian system is an internal biological clock regulating sleep, alertness, decision-making, and cognitive performance.
 This system synchronizes with environmental light cues to maintain coordination among organ systems.
 Standard time aligns closely with these natural biological rhythms, with the sun directly overhead near noon.
-During DST, however, the clock artificially shifts natural light one hour later, creating “circadian misalignment,” a mismatch between our biology and the outside world.
+During DST, however, the clock artificially shifts natural light by 1 hour, creating “circadian misalignment,” a mismatch between our biology and the outside world.

 Morning light is essential for productivity.
 When sunlight enters our eyes in the morning, it triggers cortisol release (promoting wakefulness and mental clarity) and activates the amygdala (regulating emotions).
 This is so powerful that light boxes simulating natural sunlight are prescribed to treat seasonal affective disorder.